netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 ## Gateways and Proxies {#sig}

-There are gateways and proxies (inlcuding VPN) that translate SCION traffic to IP traffic and back.
+There are gateways and proxies (including VPN) that translate SCION traffic to IP traffic and back.
 These are a special case because they are not used together with a QUIC(-MP) implementation, instead they are, and should be, oblivivous